swiftyfinch/Rugby/docs/commands-help/plan.md

   argument: pod install
 ```
 For example, the [shell](shell.md) command has an argument with the name `command`.\
-But you need to translate all names of arguments just to the `argument` keyword.
+But you need to change all names of arguments just to the `argument` keyword.

 Options should be written in YAML without prefixes `--` and `-`.\
 And use only the long version of an option name.